 The Scout Guide Boulder, Part Of A Nationwide Franchise, Helps Celebrate Major Milestone Of 100 Markets

-The Scout Guide celebrates 100 markets nationwide-including Boulder-highlighting exceptional local businesses in print, online, and in person.BOULDER, CO, UNITED STATES, June 3, 2025 /EINPresswire / -- The Scout Guide Boulder , part of the national Scout Guide franchise dedicated to highlighting exceptional local businesses, is excited to celebrate the debut of The Scout Guide 's 100th location nationwide - a milestone that reflects the brand's continued commitment to supporting entrepreneurs, creatives, and makers in communities across the country.
+The Scout Guide Boulder Volume 2I love being able to advocate for the incredible local businesses here in Boulder” - Kristie ShehanBOULDER, CO, UNITED STATES, June 3, 2025 /EINPresswire / -- The Scout Guide Boulder , part of the national TSG franchise dedicated to highlighting exceptional local businesses, is excited to celebrate the debut of The Scout Guide 's 100th location nationwide - a milestone that reflects the brand's continued commitment to supporting entrepreneurs, creatives, and makers in communities across the country.
 With over 1.2 million printed guides in circulation and a growing social media network of over 1.3 million, The Scout Guide has become a trusted resource for travelers, tastemakers, and loyal locals alike.

 Since its founding in 2010, The Scout Guide has grown from a single print publication in Charlottesville, Virginia, into a widely respected national brand with beautifully curated city guides in 100 locations, including our incredible city of Boulder-and counting.
 The Scout Guide Boulder, owned by Kristie Shehan, showcases the best local businesses within our community-from boutique shops and interior designers to restaurateurs, artists, and wellness experts.